noakawa/ihomes_scraping/README.md

 ```
 config.[VARIABLE_NAME]
 ```

+* CITIES

+A dictionary used to match the inputs values of cities to the cities
 ### Implementation out_of_scrap.py
 out_of_scrap.py contain a python code which calls main() and seven other functions

 * access_url(response, url)
-This function send a logging for access a url
+This function send a logging to access a url

 * url_city(city)
 return the url of the specific city